Catholic Health Care Endangers Women’s

 Women who seek reproductive health care from the more than 600 Catholic hospitals in the United States are denied routine care as a matter of course.
 These hospitals ban everything from contraceptives and tubal ligations to artificial insemination and abortion, even in instances of rape or ectopic pregnancy.

-Worse, doctors in Catholic hospitals won’t even treat women in the throes of miscarriages until it’s almost too late.
+Worse, doctors in Catholic hospitals may not even treat women in the throes of miscarriages until it’s almost too late.
 This miscarriage mismanagement can be deadly.
-And for some women, carrying a pregnancy can be life threatening.
+And for some women, carrying a pregnancy can be life-threatening.

 All around the country, women’s health and lives are being put at risk because their medical needs and doctors’ treatment plans often conflict with the Church’s Ethical and Religious Directives for Catholic Health Care Services.
-The document - produced by the U.S. Conference of Catholic Bishops, not doctors - dictates the type of medical treatment allowed in Catholic hospitals.
+These medical treatment guidelines are produced by the U.S. Conference of Catholic Bishops, not doctors.

 Imagine this …

 Twelve weeks into your second pregnancy, you begin to miscarry.
 But, because of religious directives that dictate the care you receive, it takes you three trips to the emergency room of your trusted Catholic hospital – and you almost die – before getting the care your condition required.
 This actually happened to Laurie Bertram-Roberts.

 Your IUD dislodges after you fall, causing you bleeding and pain.
 But, the doctor you see at a local Catholic hospital refuses to remove it, despite acknowledging it must be taken out.
 This actually happened to Melanie Jones.

 Or this …